falcosecurity/evolution/GOVERNANCE.md

 This document describes the fundamental principles **The Falco Project** adheres to.
 It defines the project governance, and regulates its extension and modification.

+## Project Evolution

+The project source code and documentation live in various repositories under the [falcosecurity](https://github.com/falcosecurity) GitHub organization.
+Each repository represents a component or a subproject of The Falco Project.
+For transparency, project decisions are publicly made using GitHub issues and pull requests.

+The Falco Project documents its evolution in the [falcosecurity/evolution](https://github.com/falcosecurity/evolution) repository, which is also a place designed to:
+ - make decisions that regard the whole project, and
+ - define rules and structures which span beyond the extent of a single repository (i.e., organization-wide).

 ## Maintainers

 The list of the current [maintainers](./maintainers.yaml) is automatically updated by the [Falco Infra](https://github.com/falcosecurity/test-infra).